There is probably no one alive who has seen the 1927 Metropolis

 Freder: I wanted to look into the faces of the people whose little children are my brothers, my sisters…

-Co-written with his then-wife Thea von Harbou, the film’s plot drew inspiration from German dramas and works of H. G. Wells and Mary Shelley.
-Lang, dubbed as the “Master of Darkness” by the British Film Institute, was not only a precursor of noir (cf M (1931)) but also a precursor of fantasy (Die Nibelungen (1924)) and science fiction.
-Having grown up in the era of German expressionism, its influence can be seen in Metropolis as well.
-Such plots often dealt with intellectual topics, human emotions and psychology, as opposed to action films or love stories of that time.
-A film doesn’t need to reflect reality, it can create its own.
-A camera can peek into the human mind, it can twist reality, and turn it back again.
 It was the era of discovering strange forces guiding our material world.
-A decade earlier, the general theory of relativity has been confirmed, dealing with peculiarities of gravity, space and time, and two decades earlier, special theory of relativity told us the story of the power of an observer.
-And at the same time, on the other side of physics, dealing with the minute world, the story of quantum mechanics has unfolded.
+A decade earlier, the general theory of relativity had been confirmed, dealing with peculiarities of gravity, space, and time.
+Two decades earlier, the special theory of relativity told us the story of an observer’s power.
+And at the same time, on the other side of physics, dealing with the minute world, the story of quantum mechanics had unfolded.
 Strange forces are driving all the particles in existence, and expressionist cinema at the same time – and under the same zeitgeist – is picturing such an unknown, shadowed world.
-Dark and moody scenes, shadows and lighting, elaborate set designs – modern cinematography still owns a tremendous debt to German expressionism.
+Dark and moody scenes, shadows and lighting, elaborate set designs – modern cinematography still owes a tremendous debt to German expressionism.
 The cinema also seems tied to the architecture of that time, demonstrating sharp angles and great heights.

 Lang was also a perfectionist in directing.
 For the Tower of Babel sequence, he required hundreds of bald extras.
-Since the scenes were shot in the hot sun, lots of people who recently shaved their heads got sunburns.
-On the other hand, the Moloch scene was filmed in the middle of a cold winter, while the extras had to walk naked into Moloch’s mount.
-The flood scene took weeks to shoot, which made a lot of actors sick as well, being in cold water for hours at a time.
+Since the scenes were shot in the hot sun, many people who had recently shaved their heads got sunburns.
+On the other hand, the Moloch scene was filmed in the middle of a cold winter, while the extras had to walk naked into Moloch’s mouth.
+The flood scene took weeks to shoot, which made many actors sick from being in cold water for hours at a time.
 For the explosion scene, the extras were thrown into smoke while harnessed, and Lang insisted that they should show pain, which wasn’t difficult since they already were in pain.
-Seeing how realistic the scenes were, it all seems worthwhile.
-And even though it’s a silent film, you can hear every scream, feel every emotion and sometimes cover your ears because the silence might even be too loud.

 References